 Through metabolic typing, body types fall into one of four general categories:

-This person typically carries a lot of their weight though their upper body, is on the shorter side and has no problem gaining muscle (even if they’re not an athlete).
+The Inverted Pyramid, also known as the triangle shape, typically carries a lot of their weight though their upper body, is on the shorter side and has no problem gaining muscle (even if they’re not an athlete).
 When excess weight comes on, it’s stored in the upper arms, back and chest.

 Foods the athlete should avoid include saltier, savory foods.
 This body type should make dinner the meal of the day, eating a light breakfast and lunch.